Cantera/cantera/doc/sphinx/cti/phases.rst

 Now that we have seen how to define bulk, three-dimensional phases, we can describe the procedure to define an interface between phases.

-Cantera presently implements a simple model for an interface that treats is as a two-dimensional ideal solution of interfacial species.
+Cantera presently implements a simple model for an interface that treats it as a two-dimensional ideal solution of interfacial species.
 There is a fixed site density :math:`n^0`, and each site may be occupied by one of several adsorbates, or may be empty.
 The chemical potential of each species is computed using the